-Choosing the best gaming keyboard for your new PC setup is one of the more simpler choices when it comes to buying accessories, and some gamers will just want to get a cheap, no-frills basic keyboard to save money.
+Choosing the best gaming keyboard for your new gaming computer can be one of the more simpler choices when it comes to buying accessories, and some gamers will just want to get a cheap, no-frills super-basic keyboard that simply gets the job done to save money.

 Having a good gaming keyboard by your side can help you be faster and more efficient during certain games, it can make something as boring as typing feel like an art, and it can really add to the overall aesthetics of your build if you get matching LED lights.
 For eSports and professional gamers, having the best gaming keyboard suddenly becomes a lot more important as you want the best tools to give you any edge that you can get over your competition.

 For aspiring and pro gamers, your keyboard isn’t as important as your choice of mouse when it comes to eSports domination, but make no mistake; it’s still an important consideration as not all keyboards are created equally and some will give you an upper hand in certain ways.
 Like choosing a mouse, picking a keyboard ultimately comes down to personal preference and what feels most comfortable and accurate to you.

 Ideally you’ll want to try different boards if at all possible, and settle on the one that feels the best for you, but if this isn’t possible such as when ordering online then make sure to do your research to ensure you pick the right board for your needs.

 You don’t want to be stuck with an uncomfortable keyboard as you’ll be spending a ton of time with it, and health problems like wrist injuries are no joke and not to be taken lightly in the eSports scene.
 They do happen.
 Getting good at a game requires tons of hours at your keyboard and mouse, so ergonomics matter; whatever you do don’t use a keyboard that is uncomfortable or straining.